 A special thanks to Amy Eriksen and the Angels Gates Cultural Center team.
 Were it not for them and their efforts, Southern California still would be lamenting the absence of a larger-scale sound event.

-Through soundpedro on June 3rd 2017, 5pm to 11pm, once again, ear-oriented art will be highlighted at Angels Gate Cultural Center.
+Soundpedro took place on June 3rd 2017, 5pm to 10pm.
+Soundpedro was a sound art event at Angels Gate Cultural Center.

 Installations by: Aught Collective/Hot Tomorrows, Glenn Bach, Borderline Antigone, Terry Braunstein, César Dávila-Irizarry, The Dirty Chaps, Ear Meal Webcast, Martin Espino & William Almas , Wolf Gowin & Tom Zear, heare, The Laptop Ensemble, Janet Lozada, MicDrop, New Culture Media Group, phog masheeen, Tom Peters, RadioMachineMagazine, sARTe, Susan Rawcliffe, Steven Speciale, TV-MA, Whereas...DivineBrick & BrenNoid, Roxanne Varzi, Elouise Walker, wikiGong, X EYES

 8:00 PM - Rychard Cooper

 8:30 PM - Faraday Cage

 5:30 PM Panel Discussion: “Atlas Place: Living Sound in Los Angeles” (moderator: Glenn Bach; panelists: Steve Roden, Robert Crouch, Yann Novak)

 6:30 PM Steve Roden